MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/da-100-03a_instructions.md

 116. In the **Query Properties** window, uncheck the **Enable Load To Report** checkbox.
 	![Picture 323](Linked_image_Files/PowerBI_Lab03A_image70.png)
 	*Disabling the load means it will not load as a table to the data model.
-This is done because the query was merged with the Product query, which is enabled to lad to the data model*.
+This is done because the query was merged with the Product query, which is enabled to load to the data model*.

 117. Click **OK**.
 	![Picture 324](Linked_image_Files/PowerBI_Lab03A_image71.png)